What Is A Travel Trailer? Camping Trailers Explained

 - Retail Price: $15,000 to $150,000

-*Above stats are approximate ranges just to give you a general idea
+*Above stats are approximate ranges to give you a general idea

-Pull Behind Camping Trailer Pros and Cons:
+Pros and Cons:

 Camper Trailer Construction

-A travel trailer is essentially a box built on top of a frame.
+Recreational trailers are essentially a box built on top of a frame.

-The frame has either a single axle (two tires), or a dual axle setup (four tires).
+The frame has either a single axle (two tires) or a dual axle setup (four tires).

-The front of the frame is what attaches to the tow vehicle, with some sort of trailer hitch.
+The front of the frame is what attaches to the tow vehicle, with some sort of hitch.

 The siding material is either single-piece fiberglass panels (smooth wall), corrugated sheet metal, or aluminum (for example, Airstream trailers).